floraxinru/DataStory_global-abortion/README.md

 I was able to find World data for 2017 and 2018 (as recent as it gets).
 I plan to add the new anti-abortion policies from US states manually, to produce a visualization that is more up-to-date than the ones I found.
 I also plan on monitoring the news and updating the visualization.

   (A bonus feature in the long run (after writing up a blog about the conlcusions) would be to include web scraping of news sites, or creat customized news alerts when the visualizations need to be updated.)

+  (*The original goal of finishing Phase 1 and 2 as well as article by the end of August was delayed by health issues*)

 ### Data Visualization
 Geographic map, by state/country, interactive features